xavibenjamin/brightlycolored.org/_posts/2016-12-20-my-brief-review-of-the-2016-macbook-pro-with-touch-bar.markdown

 ---
 title: My Brief Review of the 2016 MacBook Pro with Touch Bar briefreview
+date: 2016-12-20 15:19:00 -06:00
+tags:
+- MacBook pro
+- brief review
 custom_type: post
-tags: [MacBook pro, brief review]
 subtitle: Earlier this year, Apple updated its MacBook Pro.
 Here are my thoughts on the new computer
-date: 2016-12-20 15:19
 rating: 4.5
 brand: Apple
 price: 2799